KWolanin/KWolanin/README.md

 I got into an internship program that prepared me for a **Full Stack Developer** role.
 There, I learned **Vue.js** (both version 2 and 3), improved my skills in **JavaScript and TypeScript**, and gained the ability to create full web applications.
 I spent almost three years in this role, growing my skills, and I’ve come to enjoy frontend development just as much as backend.
 I’m proud that I can take a feature from idea to completion on my own. 💡

 I'm always open to new technologies.
 Every project teaches me something new and helps me reinforce good habits.
-My current personal projects I'm working on:
+My favorite personal projects are:
 - [Vasara](https://github.com/KWolanin/Vasara) – a minimalist web app for publishing and reading stories and fanfiction 📘.
 Stack: Java (backend), Vue.js (frontend), PostgresSQL (database), RabbitMQ (queues).
 - [Lerni.app](https://github.com/KWolanin/lerni.app) – a minimalist, customizable daily learning dashboard with a todo list, pomodoro timer, and focus-friendly music and other widgets to help with focus and organization 📚.
 Stack: Vue.js (code), Firebase (NO-SQL database).
+- [Barwinek](https://github.com/KWolanin/Barwinek-Wattpad-Statistics-Checker) - web scrapper allowing to check statistics of any Wattpad story. 📖 Stack: React, Next.js.

 **My tech stack includes:**